Cluster Balancing

 Set to true to rebalance partition assignments across cores in runtime, for example when partitions are moved to or away from brokers.
 Default value: false.

-This requires an Enterprise license.
+This requires an enterprise license.

 You can also manually trigger intra-broker partition balancing with the Admin API: